-When spiritual sight is developed so that it becomes possible to behold the Desire World, many wonders confront the newcomer, for conditions there are so widely different from what they are here that a description must sound quite as incredible as a fairy tale to anyone who has not himself seen them.

-Many cannot believe that such a world exists, and that other people can see that which is invisible to them, yet some people are blind to the beauties of this world which we see.
-A man who was born blind, may say to us: "I know that this world exists.
-I can hear, I can smell, I can taste, and above all I can feel, but when you speak of light and of color, they are non-existent to me.
-You say that you SEE these things.
-I cannot believe it for I cannot SEE myself.
+When spiritual sight is developed so that it becomes possible to behold the Desire World, many wonders confront the newcomer, for conditions there are so widely different from what they are here that a description must sound quite as incredible as a fairy tale to anyone who has not himself seen them can feel, but when you speak of light and of color they are non-existent to me.
+You say that you see these things.
+I cannot believe it for I cannot see myself.
 You say that light and color are all about me, but none of the senses at my command reveal them to me and I do not believe that the sense you call sight exists.
 I think you suffer from hallucinations."
-We might sympathize very sincerely with the poor man who is thus afflicted, but his skepticisms, reasonings, objections, and sneers notwithstanding, we would be obliged to maintain that we perceive light and color.
+We might sympathize very sincerely with the poor man who is thus afflicted, but his skepticisms, reasonings, objections and sneers notwithstanding, we would be obliged to maintain that we perceive light and color.